This is a complete guide to the WCAG (Web Content Accessibility Guidelines) in 2024

 4. Robust: Your website’s content needs to be developed keeping in mind how it will work across different types of browsers, both presently and in looking ahead to the future.

 From the four main principles, the WCAG defines thirteen separate guidelines with a rating of A, AA, and AAA.
 These range from A (the lowest), AA, and AAA (the highest).
 It is not possible to be partially compliant to a WCAG level.
 Your website must check all the boxes for the required level you are aiming to achieve.
-If your site needs a AA level of compliance, that means you must meet every single guideline for A and AA levels.
+If your site needs a AA level of compliance, that means you must meet every single success criteria for A and AA levels.
 You might need to tackle your site one level at a time during your journey to compliance.

 Keep the following in mind: